-Icelandic chickens originated with Icelandic settlements in the tenth century by the Norse, who brought their farmstead chickens with them.
+Icelandic chickens originated in the Icelandic settlements of the tenth century Norse who brought their farmstead chickens with them.
 In Iceland, these chickens are known as Íslenska landnámshænan or “Icelandic chicken of the settlers.”

-Carcass size of cull birds is small, not surprising in a type developed as Icelandics were to forage most of their own feed.
-However, the flesh is fine-grained and remarkably flavorful; and old, cull layers yield superb broth as well.
+Carcass size of cull birds is small, not surprising for a type developed as Icelandics were to forage for most of their own feed.
+However, the flesh is fine-grained and remarkably flavorful; and old cull birds are excellent for stewing.

 Did you know: